-Council's Resource Recovery Education Officer Hamish Campbell and Allan Andriske of the Resource, Recovery and Efficiency branch with a disposal container used during the polysterene recycling trial, which has now been made permanent.
+Council's Resource Recovery Education Officer Hamish Campbell and a team member of the Resource, Recovery and Efficiency branch with a disposal container used during the polysterene recycling trial, which has now been made permanent.

 A number of community consultation sessions were held throughout the year.